The Mold Assessment

 During the mold assessment, the assessor does not typically perform a mold air test (Unless mold is not visible and an Indoor air quality test is requested).
 This is due to the fact that there are no set benchmarks of “safe” levels of mold spores, either by state or national law.
 Although benchmarks are not set by a governmental body, an indoor air quality test may help pick up on hidden mold issues.
 1 test per room is recommended.

 What if Mold Test is Performed.
 What Happens Next?

 After collection the sample is sent to a lab for testing to identify the type of mold present.

 Additionally, surface samples are also taken, if the mold assessor deems it necessary.
-The surface samples will not capture mold spores but it is useful in identifying the type of mold that is present.
+The surface samples will not capture mold spores but it is useful in identifying the type of mold that is present IF needed..
 This sampling is captured via tape or swab sample, or gathering a bulk piece of the surface that is sent for lab testing.
 Typically a mold sample test is not required.

 What happens AFTER a Mold Assessment is Performed?